OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     }
     ```

-6. Replace `TODO1` with the following code.
+6. Within the `applyStyle()` function, replace `TODO1` with the following code.
 Note that the code applies a style to a paragraph, but styles can also be applied to ranges of text.

     ```js
     var firstParagraph = context.document.body.paragraphs.getFirst();